KimGabrielsen/Kafka/kafka-cluster/README.md

 ```

-this will run the cluser as a demon.
+this will run the cluster as a demon.
 If it's the first time, docker-compose will build the different parts of the cluster.

 When the cluser is running it can be accessed on the ports assigned in the docker compose file.